environmental-bioinformatics-master/2021-Homework1b-Python/README.md

-# Homework 2 : Python
+# Homework 1b : Codons in Python
 As with the last homework, clone this repo to the HPC.
-By following the homework link a new repo should have been created for you with the form `2019-MIT-Environmental-Bioinformatics/homework1-python-USERNAME`.
+By following the homework link a new repo should have been created for you with the form `2021-environmental-bioinformatics/homework1b-python-USERNAME`.
 This is your repository and it is how you will be submitting your homework to us.
 Follow the same download protocol as before.

 For this homework, you will building off of the translation exercise that we worked on in class.
 All your work should be done within the existing `Six-Frame-Translation.ipynb` jupyter notebook.
 I have provided for your reference and use the functions that we wrote in class (`get_protein` and `reverse_complement`) as well as a cell showing different ways to read in the codon tables (you might want to make this into a function).